robobenklein/robobenklein.github.io/_posts/2019-10-16-vlhcc-2019-such-conference.md

 I could imagine Google implementing such a solution for Google Sheets and I would absolutely love to use it, however excel has such a specific set of instructions that I'm worried we'd essentially have to reimplement the whole project once per spreadsheeting program.

+### Towards an Empirically-Based IDE: An Analysis of Code Size and Screen Space
+{:.papertitle}
+Presentation: S

+This might just apply to me, but I very often use editors in which I tile panes of code that hold differing physical code sizes.

+I'm currently working on research that involves creating a grid of patches that hold code files automatically, so if I could use the code from this paper as the basis for automatically determining the ideal number of panes in the grid, it could seriously improve the user experience.

+Even if I were not to implement it directly, I would still love to be able to run it over a codebase I've never seen before to get an idea of how I should lay it out so that I can read as much as possible.

 ### A Hierarchical Task Assignment for Manual Image Labeling
 {:.papertitle}
+Presentation: B

 I might be using the results of this paper personally for my own projects, since this showed a new method for tagging (labeling) images for use in a machine learning training dataset.

 Sorting quickly into major categories first, then progressively refining the images into narrower categories hugely improved the time required to tag all the images in a fixed size data source.

+### Co-Located Collaborative Block-Based Programming
+{:.papertitle}
+Presentation: S

+This project was really cool to see presented because included was a very short demo in which they showed how the software they built shared snippets of block-based code.

+It was super simple to just drag a built block of code from the sender's editor space onto the other participant's name in the room view, and like magic the code slides in to the recipient's incoming code drawer.

+This is of course really natural for block-based languages since it's easy to pick up and physically move small self-contained blocks of code, however I also with such a sharing concept could exist for conventional text languages.
+I think such a method seriously helps improve the productivity of collaborative programming, and perhaps some of the other ideas from the block collaboration methods presented here could be applied in the same way to text.

+Overall I was also impressed to see data from a study using a unique variety of devices: a laptop, a tablet, and a touchscreen table.
+I was somewhat surprised to find that the tablet was more preferred compared to the table, but I could easily explain that by either device having a sub-par user interface experience.

 ### Effects of Code Representation on Student Perceptions and Attitudes Toward Programming
 {:.papertitle}